CSaratakij/MainBlog/content/projects/Doppelganger.md

 #### Collision & Collider Plotter
 ![collision plotter](/dg-collision-plotter.png)

-This tools help us place and delete our collision and collider quickly with ease.
+This tools help us create and delete our collision and collider quickly with ease.

 We need this tools because of the problem about the way Unity resolve its collision.